google/googletest/README.md

 # Cotest

-Cotest is an extension of Google Test which adds direct and fully integrated support for coroutines:
+Cotest is an extension of Google Test with fully integrated support for coroutines:
  - as contexts within which to run checking code and actions,
  - and to execute the code under test.